tiffdawn15/HK-Backend/planning/planning.md

 Tuesday:
 - Before Lunch:
     - Finish Homepage & start on article details page.
-    - Get the backend ot talk to the front-end.
-(Use fetch )
+    - Get the backend to talk to the front-end.
+(Use fetch)

 - After Lunch:
     - Article page & How you can help page.